dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 an output file is written (called `id2iri_mapping_[timestamp].json`) with the mapping from the internal IDs used inside the XML to their corresponding IRIs which uniquely identify them inside DSP.
-This file should be kept if a second data delivery is later at a later point of time [see here](../incremental-xmlupload.md).
+This file should be kept if a second data delivery is added at a later point of time [see here](../incremental-xmlupload.md).

 The import file must start with the standard XML header: